peplau/AI-Content-Profiler/README.md

 > [!TIP]
 > If you don't see the Profile Cards assigned, verify the following:
-> - The **Tree Settings** item is correctly configured:
+> 1. That the **Tree Settings** item is correctly configured, including:
->	- The **Root** field has a path that encompasses the profiled item;
+>     1. The **Root** field has a path that encompasses the profiled item;
->	- The **Process Profiles** field points to at least one valid Profile, that is correctly deployed and has meaningful information the AI can use to profile your content;
+>     1. The **Process Profiles** field points to at least one valid Profile, that is correctly deployed and has meaningful information the AI can use to profile your content.
-> - The profiled item has some valid content
+> 1. The profiled item has some valid content, and the content matches the Profile Cards you are expecting to see assigned.
+> 1. Check the Sitecore CM logs for any errors or warnings that might have occurred during the profiling process.

 ### CASE 2 - Profiling an entire Content Tree